ORGULLO LATINO

 Its popularity has also spread to the US, where it can be heard entertaining diners at restaurants and bars everywhere from LA to Miami.

-“Some people are just exquisite with it,” Ezekiel says.
+“Some people perform it exquisitely,” Ezekiel says.
 “Others, you know, we just do the best we can.
 He adds that his students are already much better at it than he is.
 "Everybody has their own individual way of doing gritos.
-It's a great expression."
+It's a great form of expression."

 To properly perform a grito, you must use the front of the diaphragm, full of gusto, and release anguish and joy from your soul.
 As you do this, it’s important not to feel embarrassed or self-conscious.
 A true grito involves giving it your all.